 The IE GNSS-RealTimeIntegrity is used by the location server to provide parameters that describe the real-time status of the GNSS constellations.
 GNSS-RealTimeIntegrity data communicates the health of the GNSS signals to the mobile in real-time.

 The location server shall always transmit the GNSS-RealTimeIntegrity with the current list of unhealthy signals (i.e., not only for signals/SVs currently visible at the reference location), for any GNSS positioning attempt and whenever GNSS assistance data are sent.
-If the number of bad signals is zero, then the GNSS-RealTimeIntegrity IE shall be omitted.<------------------------------------ End of Text Proposal ------------------------------------>
+If the number of bad signals is zero, then the GNSS-RealTimeIntegrity IE may be omitted, except where integrity is supported in which case the GNSS-RealTimeIntegrity IE shall be transmitted with gnss-BadSignalList empty.

+<------------------------------------ End of Text Proposal ------------------------------------>

 OTHER